dueca/dueca/doc/vscode.md

     # default configuration files
     dueca-gproject build --vscode

 If you have multiple projects, repeat this for each project.
-You should now have the following files there (do not enter into git!):
+You should now a set of additional files there.
+Since you can easily re-generate these, it is better if you do not enter these into git, unless you needed to modify these, e.g., to add another debug configuration in the launch.json.

     compile_commands.json
     .clang-format